MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-m365-chat.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 Copilot for Sales extends the Microsoft 365 Copilot chat by providing sellers with a question and answer (Q&A) experience to ask questions and get answers from a partner application within the chat interface.
 By using your actions, you can introduce new Q&A capabilities to the chat experience, thereby bringing insights from various applications directly to the sellers in the chat interface.

+> [!NOTE]
+> This feature is not enabled by default.
+To enable this feature, contact Microsoft.

 :::image type="content" source="media/extend-sales-chat.png" alt-text="Screenshot showing sales chat.":::